 Urban sharing of assets, spaces and skills has emerged as a prospective solution to sustainability challenges faced by cities.
 However, its sustainability potential and institutional processes to harness it have not been systematically scrutinised.
-This research programme aims to examine, test and advance knowledge about design, sustainability of practices and institutionalisation processes of urban sharing organisations across eight cities from five continents.
+This research programme aims to examine, test and advance knowledge about design, sustainability of practices and institutionalisation processes of urban sharing organisations across three cities.
 The research conflates studies on sustainable consumption and production with organisational theory and the neo-institutional field.

 The DESIGN of urban sharing organisations differs depending on: the type of value creation model; the product, asset or service that is shared; the actors and network involved; and the infrastructure needed to support the sharing organisation.